Micro Preemie – Survival, Care & More

 How Long Are Micro Preemies Kept in the NICU?

 Babies who are born before 27 weeks are made to stay in NICU until they complete the full tenure of development or sometimes even more.
 They often require respiratory support with a ventilator, a CPAP or a nasal cannula.
 They also try to keep the baby nourished to gain weight and growth of the organs.
-This support is impossible to provide at home, and so their stay in NICU is a must during this time.
+This support is impossible to provide at home, and so their stay in the NICU is a must during this time.

 Long-term Health Issues in Micro Preemie